GMOD/jbconnect/docs/tutorials.rst

 =======================

 ``api/services/localCommonService.js`` is a workflow processing Job Service that can be used to execute general workflows scripts.
-In this example, we present demo analysis hook (demo-jbconnect-hook).
+In this example, we present demo analysis hook (`demo-jbconnect-hook <https://github.com/GMOD/demo-jbconnect-hook>`_).
 We show how to create a client-side JBrowse plugin that integrates with JBrowse, adding a menu item under Analyze menu.

 .. image:: img/sample-menu.png